uc-cdis/cloud-automation/gen3/README.md

   g3k COMMAND - where COMMAND is one of:
-    backup - backup home directory to vpc's S3 bucket devterm - open a terminal session in a dev pod help
+    backup - backup home directory to vpc's S3 bucket devterm - open a terminal session in a dev pod ec2_reboot PRIVATE-IP - reboot the ec2 instance with the given private ip help
     jobpods JOBNAME - list pods associated with given job joblogs JOBNAME - get logs from first result of jobpods